 Will you visit our book club, writers’ group, or library?
 How can I get bookmarks?

 I’d love to join any group for a discussion of my books by speaker phone or Skype.
-Anywhere in Montana, I’ll come in person.
+Anywhere in western Montana, I’ll come in person.

 If you’d like bookmarks to share with your book club, library, or friends, drop me a line at leslie at lesliebudewitz dot com with your mailing address.